-What Are The Loan Default Rates?
+What Are The Loan Loss Rates?

 What Happens If Growth Street Ceases Operations?

 Company failure is the single biggest risk to peer to peer lenders’.
-As required by FCA regulation, Growth Street has a fully funded run-off plan.
+As required by FCA regulation, Growth Street has a fully funded wind-down and run-off plan.
 Contracts between borrowers and lenders remain binding, and the Loan Loss Provision Fund would continue to operate as this is held by a separate legal entity to Growth Street Limited (named Growth Street Provision Limited).
-Investors’ money would always remain entirely separate to Growth Street’s money throughout the run-off process.
+Investors’ money would always remain entirely separate from Growth Street’s money throughout the run-off process.

 What Are the Different Accounts and Investment Options Growth Street Offers?

 Growth Street’s simplicity shines through by only offering simple lending options.
 What used to be two products is now being reduced to one: